eduk8s-tests/lab-vcluster-testing/workshop/content/exercises/03-cluster-context.md

-Although what we see here is the virtual Kubernetes cluster for this specific workshop session, it is still possible to interact with the namespace that would usually be granted to the workshop session.
+Although what we see here is the virtual Kubernetes cluster for this specific workshop session, it is still possible to interact with the underlying Kubernetes cluster where Educates is running.

 To do this it is necessary to specify the context of the cluster you want to access.